1927 Bosworth by-election

-The 1927 Bosworth by-election was a parliamentary by-election for the House of Commons constituency of Bosworth in Leicestershire on 31 May 1927.
+The 1927 Bosworth by-election was a parliamentary by-election for the UK House of Commons constituency of Bosworth in Leicestershire on Tuesday, 31 May 1927.

 Vacancy

-The by-election was caused by the resignation of the sitting Conservative MP, Robert Gee.
-Gee had formerly been MP for Woolwich East from 1921 to 1922 and had held his Bosworth seat since the 1924 general election.
-He was clearly disillusioned with Parliamentary life however because he was reported to have been absent from his political duties for over a year at the time of the by-election, having emigrated to the backwoods of Western Australia with no intention of returning.
+The by-election was triggered by the resignation of the sitting Conservative MP, Robert Gee.
+Gee had formerly been the MP for Woolwich East from 1921-22 and had retained his Bosworth seat since the 1924 general election.
+He was clearly disillusioned with parliamentarian life, as he was reported to have been absent from his political duties for over a year at the time of the by-election; having emigrated to the backwoods of Western Australia with no intention of returning home.

-Previous Result
+Previous result

 Bosworth was clearly a three-way marginal at this time.
 It had been won by a Coalition Liberal in 1918, a Tory in 1922, was Liberal in 1923 and Conservative again in 1924.
 Although Labour had not yet won the seat, the party consistently polled about a third of the vote in all these recent contests, coming second in 1922.